butavicius/movieit/README.md

 ### Platforms

 - :heavy_check_mark: Andoid - Tested, runs OK
-- :white_multiplication_x: iOS - Did not test.
+- :heavy_multiplication_x: iOS - Did not test.
 Who knows?

 ## What does it do?